thecodingmachine/kickoff-docker-php/README.md

     | ...
 ```

-You are now able to run `docker-compose -f docker-composer-nginx.yml` in order to make the proxy working.
+In order to make the proxy working, just run `docker-compose -f docker-composer-nginx.yml`.